Vandeerer/BIGTREETECH-SKR-mini-E3/firmware/V2.0/README.md

 # SKR-mini-E3 V2.0 BLTouch pre-configed firmware

-Note: The filename must be renamed to "firmware.bin" before coping this file to the motherboard onboard TF card.
+Note: The filename must be renamed to "firmware.bin" before copying this file to the motherboard onboard TF card.

 firmware.bin: The original factory firmware for ender 3, cannot support BLTouch